 - H.R.
 2447 (104th): To amend the Federal Election Campaign Act of 1971 to prohibit nonparty ...

 - H.R.
 2188 (104th): To establish in the Department of the Interior the Essex National Heritage ...

 View All » (including bills from previous years)

 From Jan 1993 to Sep 1996, Torkildsen missed 67 of 2,462 roll call votes, which is 2.7%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - Biographical Directory of the United States Congress for the photo